History of the Central Intelligence Agency: President Clinton

-On January 25, 1993, there was a shooting at the headquarters of the CIA in Langley Virginia.
+On January 25, 1993, there was a shooting at the headquarters of the CIA in Langley, Virginia.
 Mir Qazi killed two agents and wounded three others.
-On February 26, Omar Abdel Rahman bombed the parking garage of the World Trade Center in New York City, killing six people, and wounding a thousand.
+On February 26, Omar Abdel Rahman bombed the parking garage of the World Trade Center in New York City, killing six people and wounding a thousand.
 Of Rahman, the "Blind Sheik"'s seven applications to enter the United States, the CIA had given the OK six times.

-In Bosnia the CIA ignored signs within and without of the Srebrenica massacre.
-Two weeks after news reports of the slaughter, the CIA sent a U-2 to photograph it, a week later the CIA completed its report on the matter.
-During Operation Allied Force, the CIA had incorrectly provided the coordinates of the Chinese Embassy as a military target resulting in its bombing.
+In Bosnia, the CIA ignored signs within and without of the Srebrenica massacre.
+Two weeks after news reports of the slaughter, the CIA sent a U-2 to photograph it, and a week later the CIA completed its report on the matter.
+During Operation Allied Force, the CIA had incorrectly provided the coordinates of the Chinese Embassy as a military target, resulting in its bombing.

 In France, the CIA had orders for economic intelligence, a female CIA agent revealed her connections to the CIA to the French.
 Dick Holm, Paris Station Chief, was expelled.
-In Guatemala, the CIA produced the Murphy Memo, based on audio recordings made by bugs planted in the bedroom of Ambassador Marilyn McAfee placed by Guatemalan intelligence.
+In Guatemala, the CIA produced the Murphy Memo based on audio recordings made by bugs planted in the bedroom of Ambassador Marilyn McAfee, placed by Guatemalan intelligence.
 In the recording, Ambassador McAfee verbally entreated "Murphy".
 The CIA circulated a memo in the highest Washington circles accusing Ambassador McAfee of having an extramarital lesbian affair with her secretary, Carol Murphy.
 There was no affair.
 Ambassador McAfee was calling to Murphy, her poodle.
 The CIA was still bucking the reigns of Congress, Presidents, and DCIs that had ordered that ties of the CIA to harsh regimes that had stood for decades be broken.
 In Iraq, under Clinton's orders, the CIA was trying to form a coup.
 The plot was compromised, Saddam arrested over 200 of his own officers, executing over 80.
-Again this was a case where the NSC wanted CI to give them answers they didn't have, and to make decisions for the NSC that neither the NSC, nor CI could make.
+Again this was a case where the NSC wanted CI to give them answers they didn't have, and to make decisions for the NSC that neither the NSC, nor CI, could make.
 Clinton wanted a coup in Iraq, and wanted him to be replaced by someone aligned with the US, but if that US friendly officer existed, neither the CIA nor NSC knew him.